ryandagley/ryandagley/README.md

 </details>

 * Day 29: 4 weeks complete!
 Starting the day off with a small spelling correction before my commute.
 Saw that my new site looks odd on Firestick's Prime Silk Browser.
 I'm wondering if that's even worth exploring in the responsive space.
+UPDATE: it turns out it wasn't just the silk browser and I've had a lot to learn about responsive design.
+I think I've fixed it for the most part, but I'm going to call my Nihonga site a good start and not a finished product.